mrfloris/bookmarks/README.md

 ## Contributions

-With the assistance of the great Internet people, I aspire to enhance my organizational skills, refine my list, and acquire useful tricks and tips that can be shared here too.
+With the assistance of the great people of the Internet, I aspire to enhance my organizational skills, refine my list, and acquire useful tricks and tips that can be shared here too.

 - Please don't hesitate to clone and submit pull requests to this repository for making suggestions.
 If you come across any broken links, you can also open an issue ticket to report them.